GeorgeDavis-TM/GeorgeDavis-TM/README.md

 ### `Work` :nerd_face:

 I'm a DevOps & Cloud Solution Architect with my speciality in product design, development and infrastructure.
-Currently, I am working as a Technical Sales Engineer for Trend Micro.
+Currently, I am working as a Cloud Solutions Architect for Trend Micro.

 ### `Contribute` :clap: